-Some of these ideas may be decent, while others are probably not so good.
+Everyone has ideas.
+Some of them may be worth running with, while others are probably not so good.

-Even if your idea is great, there’s a big difference between having a great idea and creating a successful startup company.
+However, even if your project looks awesome on paper, there’s a big difference between that and creating a successful startup company.

 Do you have what it takes to be an entrepreneur?